Skip to content

 Caps & Limits

-A lease provision limiting the annual increase in controllable CAM expenses to a specified percentage (commonly 3-5%) or a fixed dollar amount.
+A lease provision limiting the annual increase in controllable CAM expenses to a specified percentage (commonly 3 to 5%) or a fixed dollar amount.
 CAM caps protect tenants from runaway expense escalation in multi-year leases.

 CAM Reconciliation